MetallicAllex/PicaComic/README.md

 That repository just build the apk file to download.

 # Download
-go to [releases](https://github.com/MetallicAllex/PicaComic_build/releases) to download APK.
+Go to [releases](https://github.com/MetallicAllex/PicaComic_build/releases) to download APK.

 ## How to use